cobbzilla/mobiletto-cli/README.md

 ### Mirror directories
-Mirroring is more than a special case of `cp`, it is a separate mobiletto command that wraps the copy operation; it continues even when errors occur, and track a count of successes and errors.
+Mirroring is more than a special case of `cp`, it is a separate mobiletto command that wraps the copy operation; it continues even when errors occur, and counts the number of successes and errors.

 To mirror everything from conn1 into conn2: